VH-Lab/NDI-matlab/docs/reference/+ndi/+probe/+timeseries/mfdaq.m.md

   This is simply PROBESTR = [NDI_PROBE_OBJ.name ' _ ' in2str(NDI_PROBE_OBJ.reference)]

-Help for ndi.probe.timeseries.mfdaq/probestring is inherited from superclass NDI.PROBE
+Help for ndi.probe.timeseries.mfdaq/probestring is inherited from superclass ndi.probe
 ```

 ---